jwaldroop/phishing-url-project/README.md

 It is important to note that the original validation split for X and y *are not* used at all during the model fit.
 The data split ends up being 52.5% training, 22.5% validation, and the remaining 25% being held out for model evaluation and predictions.
 This has been done in the hopes of mitigating overfitting.

-The batch size (how many rows are fed into the model at a time) is set to 15.
+The batch size (how many rows are fed into the model at a time) is set to 150.
 The model is set to run for 500 epochs -this is where the early stopping callback function plays an important role.
 While the model does not have many rows being fed in at once, the high number of epochs with a generous patience level allows the model to have time to learn.I didn't change the Adam optimizer algorithm's learning rate from 0.001, to retain algorithm integrity.
 With the early stopping callback applied, no matter the number of features, the model never came close to breaking 200 epochs during model fitting, much less 500.

 ### Model Evaluation
 Again using the TensorFlow Keras library and the evaluate() function, after the model had completed fitting, both the testing and validation data were evaluated on what the model had learned during fitting.
 This is the first time the model encountered the original 25% validation data.
 The evaluate() function returned the same metrics that the model measured during fitting - binary cross-entropy as 'loss', binary accuracy, and AUC.

 ### Model Predictions
 Predictions were done using the TensorFlow Keras function predict(), returning probabilistic predictions on the validation data, indicating the likelihood that a URL is benign or phishing.
 In functionality, you could apply the predict function to the entire dataset, but it is inadvisable to ask the model to make predictions on data that it was already trained on.

+### Model Built as Function + Cross-Validation Scoring & Predictions
+Because we hope to transform our models into a deployable format for API/website development, I additionally programmed the model as a function and built it using Keras' KerasClassifier() scikit learn wrapper with the model as the build function.
+A 5-fold cross-validation scoring was ran against the model to ensure accuracy and to mitigate overfitting.
+Further, after the cross-validation scoring was completed, I had the model predict using a 5-fold cross validation prediction.
+There were some issues getting a proper confusion matrix with the first way the model was built/compiled, but with the KerasClassifier() wrapper I was able to get an accurate confusion matrix of the predictions, which was great to see.

 ---